Learn The Dimensions and Get Tips On Designing A Walk-In Closet

 Think About Location!

 Proximity is important!
-While it is possible to convert an attic or other unusual space into a walk in closet, it's always best to keep it attached to your master bedroom.
+While it is possible to convert an attic or other unusual space into a walk in closet, it's always best to keep it attached to your primary bedroom.
 The truth is, almost any space can be converted, but a standard square or rectangular room is the best choice.

 Ideally, the bedroom closest to the master is a perfect choice.
 This allows you to close off the doorway and open the room up to the master by creating a new entry.
 Closing off a room and creating a new doorway is relatively minor construction.
 It's also easily reversible if you ever decide to sell your home.

-Adding a walk-in closet to your master bedroom can add a great amount of enjoyment to your life.
+Adding a walk-in closet to your primary bedroom can add a great amount of enjoyment to your life.
 It's a relatively inexpensive renovation that can help you to achieve your creative vision for your space, and it's an incredible convenience that you'll enjoy everyday as you prepare for work.
 Speak with your design-build contractor to determine the best option for your home.

 Walk-in Closet Dimensions